 Janet Levine

-Janet Levine is a writer and teacher.
-Her publications include four books: Leela’s Gift; Lulu, a novel; Inside Apartheid, the political memoir of her activism in the anti-apartheid movement in South Africa; and Know Your Parenting Personality.
-The Enneagram Intelligences, nominated for the Grawemeyer Education Award 2000, is considered a “classic” in Enneagram literature (there are several foreign editions as well).
+Janet Levine is a South African born, American author.
+Her publications include six books: Leela’s Gift, a novel; Inside Apartheid, a political and personal memoir of her activism in the anti-apartheid movement in South Africa; and two books on the Enneagram, Know Your Parenting Personality, and The Enneagram Intelligences.
+The latter was nominated for the Grawemeyer Education Award 2000, and is considered a “classic” in Enneagram literature (there are several foreign editions as well).

 Book Reviews by Janet Levine